Skip to main content

 Visiting Ireland in Your 20s: 11 Tips for First-Timers

-From local slang to local food, packing tips to pub etiquette, Dublin to Galway, and everything else you want to know before visiting Ireland for the first time.
-But don't just take our word for it—we tapped one of our resident Irishwomen, Laura (an amazing EF Ultimate Break Tour Director), for her tips to fully immerse yourself into Irish culture.
-Trust her: she know what to do in Ireland to see the country right.
+From local slang to local food, packing tips to pub etiquette, Dublin to Galway, and everything else you want to know before visiting Ireland for the first time—courtesy of our resident Irishwomen and amazing Tour Director, Laura.

 Visiting anywhere for the first time can be daunting.
 But if you’re going to be a newbie in a new land, you could do a lot worse than Ireland.
 Called the “Emerald Isle” for its lush, green countryside, Ireland and its people are purpose-built for the first-timer.